 This can be lifechanging when it comes to communication and social interaction.
 Using this device, people who can’t control the muscles involved in speech can effectively communicate through text and text-to-speech.
 They can also control linked devices around the home, from TVs to smart door handles.

 Control Bionics recognised how useful this type of mind-technology interface could be for wheelchair users who can’t use traditional steering systems.
-To develop the technology needed, our team connected the small business with Deakin University through the Innovation Connections program.
+To develop the technology needed, our SME Connect team connected the small business with Deakin University.

 Control Bionics and researchers from Deakin University’s Applied AI Institute (A2I2) developed a world-first autonomous driving wheelchair module called DROVE.